anonaddy/anonaddy/README.md

 #### **I'm not receiving any emails, what's wrong?**

-Please make sure to add mailer@anonaddy.me to your address book and check your spam folder.
+Please make sure to add mailer@anonaddy.me and any other aliases you use to your address book and also to check your spam folder.
 Make sure to mark emails from us as safe if they turn up in spam.

-If an alias has been previously deleted and you try to send email to it, the emails will bounce with an error message - "554 5.7.1 Recipient address rejected: Access denied".
+If an alias has been previously deleted and you try to send email to it, the emails will be rejected with an error message - "554 5.7.1 Recipient address rejected: Access denied".

 Check that you have not deactivated the alias, custom domain or additional username.
-When any of these are deactivated, emails will be silently discarded, they will not bounce or return any error message.
+When any of these are deactivated, emails will be silently discarded, they will not be rejected or return any error message.

 The sender of the email may be failing SPF, DMARC or DNS blacklist checks resulting in the email being rejected.
 The sender should also have correct reverse DNS setup and use a FQDN as their hostname.

-If you are forwarding emails to an icloud.com email address some users are having issues with a small number of emails bouncing (often those from Facebook).
+If you are forwarding emails to an icloud.com email address some users are having issues with a small number of emails being rejected (often those from Facebook).

 For some reason Apple seems to think these emails are spam and returns this error message: